orsinium-archive/djburger/wiki/source/usage.md

 ...
 ```

-If data passed to subcontroller is invalid then `djburger.e.SubValidationError` will be immediately raised.
+If data passed to subcontroller is invalid then `djburger.exceptions.SubValidationError` will be immediately raised.
 View catch error and pass error to `postr`.